kouamdo/pepper_bare_bones/README.md

 # pepper_bare_bones

-Kernel from scratch for intel core 32 bits
+*Kernel from scratch for intel core 32 bits*

 My goal is to make OS that will use in networking and telecommunications research and engineering.

-For now, we are still at the initialisation steps, ...
+For now, we are still at the initialisation steps, ... :

-Aptitudes:
 - Simples boot sectors (First stage and second stage)
 - Apic and IOAPIC
 - Pagination and segmentation functionnality